atsmith6/ULightCpp/README.md

 To create a multi-threaded test initialise any pre-requisites (like starting the TCP server) in the `SETUP` and `TEARDOWN` functions as detailed already, then create the test task as follows:

 ```
-TEST_TASK(mytest, clientThread, 10)
+TEST_TASK(mytest, taskA, 10)
 {

 }

+TEST_TASK(mytest, taskB, 5)
+{

+}
 ```

+The above example will create 10 tasks of type 'taskA' and 5 tasks of type 'taskB' to be run concurrently.
+The test will run until all tasks exit.
 Note that the first parameter must match the test name used in the `SETUP` and `TEARDOWN` functions.